almog-gaya/nextprop/README.md

 1. **City-Based Search**: Find properties in specific cities like Miami, New York, etc.
 2. **AI-Powered Search**: Use natural language to describe exactly what you're looking for, such as "Houses for sale built after 2001 within price 500000, minimum lotsize 5000 sqft, 3 beds, 3 baths, in Miami Florida"

+## AI Agent

+The platform includes an AI agent capable of automatically responding to client messages.
+The agent can be configured with different tones and response lengths to match your communication style.

+### AI Agent Features

+- **Customizable Tone**: Choose between friendly, professional, or casual communication styles
+- **Response Length Control**: Set responses to be short, medium, or long based on your preferences
+- **Custom Instructions**: Add specific guidelines for how the AI should communicate
+- **Enable/Disable Toggle**: Easily turn the AI agent on or off as needed

+The AI agent uses OpenAI's GPT models to generate human-like responses focused on real estate communication, helping you maintain client engagement even when you're not available.

+## AI Agent Integration

+The AI agent is fully integrated with the messaging platform to provide intelligent conversation assistance.
+This integration enables:

+### Automated Response System

+- **Smart Response Generation**: The AI analyzes incoming messages and generates appropriate responses based on the message content, contact history, and property details
+- **Context Awareness**: Responses account for previous messages in the conversation thread
+- **Human-in-the-Loop**: All AI responses are presented as suggestions that can be edited or approved by human agents
+- **Learning Capability**: The system learns from manual edits to improve future suggestions

+### Integration Points

+- **Messaging Interface**: AI suggestions appear directly in the message composition area
+- **Configuration Dashboard**: Customize AI behavior through the dedicated AI Agent configuration page
+- **Contact-Specific Learning**: The AI adapts to individual contact communication styles and preferences
+- **Property-Aware Responses**: Responses can automatically incorporate relevant property details from the database

+### Advanced Features

+- **Multi-Intent Recognition**: The system can identify multiple questions or requests in a single message
+- **Sentiment Analysis**: Detects customer sentiment to adjust tone and escalate as needed
+- **Handoff Protocol**: Automatically suggests when a conversation should be escalated to a human agent
+- **Follow-up Generation**: Suggests appropriate times and content for follow-up messages

+### Performance Metrics

+The system provides detailed analytics on AI agent performance:

+- Response acceptance rate
+- Average response time
+- Customer satisfaction correlation
+- Conversation completion metrics
+- Learning curve visualization

+## Unified Messaging Platform

+The application includes a comprehensive multi-channel messaging system that consolidates all client communications in one place.

+### Messaging Features

+- **Conversation Management**: View, organize, and respond to client conversations from a single interface
+- **Multi-Channel Support**: Handle SMS, email, and voice messages in a unified conversation view
+- **Contact Sidebar**: Access contact details and notes without leaving the conversation
+- **Message Templates**: Use pre-defined templates to quickly respond to common inquiries
+- **Real-Time Status Updates**: See message delivery and read status in real-time
+- **File Attachments**: Send and receive documents, images, and other files within conversations
+- **AI Integration**: Optional AI-powered automatic responses based on configured preferences
+- **Phone Number Selection**: Choose which business number to use when messaging clients
+- **Conversation Search**: Quickly find specific conversations using advanced search options
+- **Note Taking**: Add private notes to contacts for internal reference

+### Conversation History

+The system maintains a complete history of all client interactions across channels, providing:

+- Chronological view of all interactions
+- Message type identification (SMS, email, voice, system)
+- Delivery status tracking
+- Activity tracking for calls, voicemails, and system events
+- Automated DND (Do Not Disturb) status tracking

 ## NextProp Ringless Voicemail Integration